-Nowadays there are hardly any companies who aren't trying to assess candidates' willingness and ability to learn.
-Nearly everyone agrees that constant learning and having a growth mindset are fundamental to success in software engineering.
-Albert Einstein is reported to have stated, “Once you stop learning, you start dying” and this definitely seems true in our trade, there's so much change on multiple levels: new programming languages, frameworks and tools pop up like mushrooms after rain.
+Nowadays there are hardly any companies that aren’t trying to assess candidates’ willingness and ability to learn.
+Nearly everyone agrees that constant learning and having a growth mindset is fundamental to success in software engineering.
+Albert Einstein is reported to have stated, “Once you stop learning, you start dying” and this definitely seems true in our trade, there’s so much change on multiple levels: new programming languages, frameworks, and tools pop up like mushrooms after rain.

 Yet once you’re done with onboarding at your new job as a software engineer the rat race seems to begin, leaving no dedicated time for learning.
 True, in many cases the best way to learn is by doing, but that usually lacks structure and strategy and a sense of progress.

 First of all, learning is complicated.
 Doing it right highly depends on your personality and requires a topic-specific setup and structure.
 Some things are best learned by just doing it repeatedly, some things need a top-down, hierarchically built set of materials, some require a constant back and forth between these two modes.
 Some people learn best alone, some progress best with a mentor who stays close.
 Certain topics need longer chunks of focused time, some can be mastered in a series of 10-minute breaks between two work sessions.

 Most importantly in the majority of cases learning requires a commitment from both parties which means support from the company (plus your team and your manager).
 Moral support is hardly enough.
 It’s not enough to say ‘we trust you can learn this, do your best’.